zarinsivakumar/currencyConverter/README.md

 4. Send the JSON with the test data in the body.
 Example:
    {
     "amounts": [10, 20, 50],
-    "currency": "USD"
+    "from_currency": "aud",
+     "to_currency" : "JYP"
    }
 5. Send the request.
-It should deliver the total sum converted in CHF.
+It should deliver the total sum converted in the currency you would like.